-115.5 Quarter Credit Hours (The approximate time to complete the program will vary according to the start and end dates of a cohort and ranges from 23 – 24 months, including school and national holidays, breaks between terms, a one week break at Thanksgiving and a two week break in December.)
+112.5 Quarter Credit Hours (The approximate time to complete the program will vary according to the start and end dates of a cohort and ranges from 23-24 months, including national holidays, breaks between terms and Thanksgiving and Christmas breaks.
+Schedules will be provided upon orientation.)

 Term 1 through Term 5 – Theory